Isaac Le Maire: Shareholder of the Dutch East India Company

 In 1602, at the insistence of Johan van Oldenbarnevelt, all Dutch trading companies merged into the Vereenigde Oostindische Compagnie (VOC) (also known as the Dutch East India Company).
 Le Maire applied for shares for the sum of 85,000 guilders and he became the largest shareholder in the VOC.
 He got the high position of governor of the VOC.
-But he soon fell into conflict with the VOC and the Amsterdam Consistory as a result of malpractice concerning the journey of Wijbrant van Warwijck in 1602.
+But he soon fell into conflict with the VOC and the Amsterdam Consistory as a result of malpractice concerning the journey of Wybrand van Warwijck in 1602.
 There were rumours that Le Maire intentionally did not submit receipts and other evidence of his share in the costs.
 The partners of the VOC let him be sued by the sheriff, but Le Maire settled the matter for 1200 guilders.
 The details of the offence were held secret.
 Because of this matter le Maire was forced to leave the VOC in 1605, while he also had to waive acting as a competitor of the VOC.
 This event was the foundation of his resentment and opposition against the VOC for the rest of his life.
 After leaving the VOC, he threw himself upon the European coasting trade, especially in grain.
 However, the thought of the lucrative trade with the Indies haunted him.